-Russia’s Putin lands in Saudi Arabia on Mideast trip
+Russia’s Putin visits Saudi Arabia on Mideast trip

 Putin listened to a Saudi military band play Russia’s national anthem, then greeted officials and sat with King Salman for a conversation captured by state television.
 Earlier, a broadly grinning Saudi Crown Prince Mohammed bin Salman walked up to greet Putin on his arrival.
 The crown prince later engaged in a conversation with Russian Foreign Minister Sergey Lavrov.

-Keeping Russia with the oil cartel, an arrangement now known as OPEC+, appeared likely to top discussions.
+Putin even paused to admire a traditional curved knife, a janbiya, worn by a member of the Saudi honor guard on hand.

+In brief remarks, the 83-year-old King Salman praised relations between Riyadh and Moscow, especially energy agreements.
 At a recent OPEC meeting in Abu Dhabi, Saudi Energy Minister Prince Abdulaziz described the arrangement as “’til death do us part.”

+Prince Abdulaziz briefed both leaders before a signing ceremony at the palace on 20 agreements between the two nations.

+Putin praised King Salman’s efforts at maintaining relations, noting the monarch’s 2017 trip to Moscow.

+“Russia sees the expansion of friendly and mutually beneficial ties with Saudi Arabia as particularly important,” he said.

-Saudi Arabia likely also wants to talk about ongoing tensions gripping the wider Middle East, where the kingdom is locked in a standoff with its archrival Iran and Turkey’s military campaign in Syria has launched an added crisis.
+Saudi Arabia likely wants to talk about ongoing tensions gripping the wider Middle East, where the kingdom is locked in a standoff with its archrival Iran and Turkey’s military campaign in Syria has launched an added crisis.

-Saudi Arabia remains worried about Iran.
+Saudi Arabia also remains worried about Iran.
 Since President Donald Trump pulled out of Tehran’s nuclear deal with world powers over a year ago, risks have risen in the Persian Gulf.
 Since the summer, a series of attacks have targeted oil tankers in the region.

 These attacks culminated in a Sept.
 14 drone-and-cruise-missile assault that knocked out half of Saudi Arabia’s oil production.
 The U.S. blames Iran for the attack, something Tehran denies.
 Yemen’s Houthi rebels, whom the kingdom has been battling since March 2015, claimed the assault, though analysts say the missiles used wouldn’t have the range to reach the targets in the kingdom from Yemen.